The Evolution of OnStar

 See how OnStar technology has advanced throughout the years.

 As we celebrate 20 years of impacting lives, it’s interesting to see how our first-in-the-industry technology has grown from responding to air bag deployments to a recent addition that alerts drivers to potential issues with select vehicle components.
 It’s rewarding to see how our service has expanded, reaching from the United States to connecting vehicles in nations around the globe.
 Yet some things remain the same — namely, the calm, compassionate Advisors who are always ready to help, whether you have a safety concern or simply need directions or want a valuable offer to a good restaurant.
 How did we arrive here?
 Let’s take a look.

 OnStar launches Proactive Alerts*21— technology that can predict potential issues with select key vehicle components and send Members real-time alerts via email and/or text.
 This enables drivers to deal with potential issues with their battery, fuel pump or starter motor before they become problems.

 Helping drivers drive smarter

-Smart driving is safer driving — it can help save money, too.
-OnStar Smart Driver*23a monitors and scores driver behavior, noting things like hard braking, hard acceleration, etc. Participants can receive feedback and tips to help them boost their scores.
-Drivers can even elect to check whether they qualify for a discount based on their driving.*23b
+Smart driving is safer driving — it can help save money too.
+OnStar Smart Driver*23a monitors and scores driver behavior, noting things like hard braking, hard acceleration, etc. Participants can receive feedback and tips to boost their scores, which can help them maximize their vehicle’s performance, save on gas, and reduce wear and tear on the vehicle.

 The proof is in the patent